akshay-harale/kong-oidc-auth/README.md

 # Kong OIDC Auth
-OpenID Connect authentication integration with the Kong Gateway
+OpenID Connect authentication integration with the Kong Gateway Plus just added the roles to the request param.

 ## Configuration
 You can add the plugin with the following request: